-I always have this special interest in the Palestine-Israel polemics; as well as the biblical, geographical and cultural aspects of that region.
-Dubbed as Abrahamaic Faiths; Islam, Christianity and Judaism are triplets bonded with the same umbilical cord – Prophet Ibrahim a.s.
+I always have this special interest on the Palestine-Israel polemics; as well as the biblical, geographical and cultural aspects of that region.
+Dubbed as Abrahamaic faiths; Islam, Christianity and Judaism are triplets bonded with the same umbilical cord – Prophet Ibrahim a.s.
 Abraham.
 Since I was a kid, I have been immersing myself with a lot of readings on that region and the biblical beliefs of the Jews.
-I told myself that one day, I must set my footsteps on that region and as aligned with my 2017 New Year Resolution entry “Living the Life of Lime, Lemon & Lemonade” (REFER to https://undomiel84.wordpress.com/2017/01/01/ahlan-wasahlan-2017-a-year-of-metamorphosis-living-the-life-of-lime-lemon-lemonade/); I have decided to crystallize that dream THIS YEAR; and I am glad I did!
+I have been telling myself that one day, I must set my footsteps on that region and as aligned with my 2017 New Year Resolution entry “Living the Life of Lime, Lemon & Lemonade” (REFER to https://undomiel84.wordpress.com/2017/01/01/ahlan-wasahlan-2017-a-year-of-metamorphosis-living-the-life-of-lime-lemon-lemonade/); I have decided to crystallize that dream THIS YEAR; and I am glad I did!

 Still can’t believe that I was in front of Dome of The Rock!
 But Alhamdulillah.

-A scene from the looking point at Mount of Olive.
+A scene from the lookingout point at Mount of Olive.
 Look at the old man.
-It is one of his effort to sustain his life within the area that has so many restrictions for Palestinians.
+It is one of his efforts to sustain his life within the area with so many restrictions for Palestinians.
 Pictured at the right was our tour guide, Kaseem.
 He led Siti Nurhaliza’s entourage a month prior to ours.

 I have been listening to IKIM.fm a lot and I knew from there that Ustaz Muhamad al-Amin’s company called ALCC Travel Sdn Bhd organizes trips to Palestine.
 It would be quite challenging if I were to go there alone ala “backpackers” due to the Israeli regulations and documentations; so I thought of going there under ALCC Travel.
 Originally, the plan was to go there in 2016 but I aborted the idea as I chose to do European Trip with Kakak in conjunction of her Master’s Degree Convocation (REFER to https://undomiel84.wordpress.com/2016/07/10/the-ramli-siblings-conquering-eeuurope-amsterdam-netherlands-dutchland-the-land-of-new-adventures-new-faces/).
 So, early this January I went to ALCC Travel to pay RM1,000 as an advance and another subsequent RM7,200 within February-March.